aleloi/aleloi.github.io/master_project_proposal.md

 $$N=1024$$ that it deems most likely to be used in the proof of the current goal.
 The filtering can be done with a Naive Bayes relevance filter.
-I don't know what the features for Naive Bayes nor what distance is used for k-Nearest Neighbours [Note: it's in section 4 of [[Czaika18]](#czajka18), but I have not read that far].
+I don't know what the features for Naive Bayes nor what distance is used for k-Nearest Neighbors [Note: it's in section 4 of [[Czaika18]](#czajka18), but I have not read that far].

 The $$N$$ chosen premises are converted to first order  logic in the TPTP